Umubyeyi/Triangle-project/README.md

 ## Author information:
 By ** UMUBYEYI Dinah **
 ## Setup instructions :
+if you want to access to my project do cloning and open it on file.html
 ## BDD:
 | Behavior                                                         | Input     |  Output      |
 | :----------------------------------------------------------------| :--------:| -----------: |